The Fitbit Blaze watch is the company’s first major attempt at making an everyday watch.

 The Blaze will push alerts for incoming calls and messages and upcoming events on your calendar when paired to a smartphone.
 You can also set it to control your phone’s music player.

 The Exercise screen lets you manually begin exercises, including elliptical training, bicycling, running, treadmill, and weights.
-You can also select other types of workout like hiking, soccer, and tennis to appear as options using the Fitbit app.
+You can also select other types of workouts like hiking, soccer, and tennis to appear as options using the Fitbit app.

 Each workout comes with a specific real-time performance stats on the display, followed by a summary of your workout at the end but you can’t open and view past workouts on the Blaze itself.
 To do that, you need to refer to the app